What Are Marketable Securities? Definition and How to Invest

 Common Stocks

-When people think about trading stocks and the stock market like the NASDAQ or NYSE, they are visualizing trading common stocks.
-Common stock is a type of marketable security that is a piece of ownership in a company.
+When people think about trading stocks and the stock market, such as the NASDAQ or NYSE, they visualize trading common stocks.
+Common stock is a type of marketable security that represents a piece of ownership in a company.
 When you buy common stock, you are a “shareholder” of that company.
-A share gives you the potential to benefit from increasing your net worth through capital appreciation or dividend payments.
+A share gives you the ability to increase your net worth through capital appreciation or dividend payments.

-Stock investors will also usually have voting rights, which allow them to participate in vital company decisions during shareholder meetings.
-This could be the right to vote on a board of directors or merger or acquisition decisions.
+Stock investors also usually have voting rights, which allow them to participate in vital company decisions during shareholder meetings.
+These could include the right to vote on a board of directors or merger or acquisition decisions.
 The value of common stocks changes based on macroeconomic conditions, industry risk, and company performance.

 Exchange-Traded Funds (ETFs)